 Can you fast track construction?
+Is it safe?

-We feel the need for speed
+We feel the need for speed.

 We contend that if we can eliminate the risk with the right team and follow the right processes, our clients can safely fast track the project.
-This way, we do not lose momentum, and our clients enjoy the benefits of lower carrying cost, and construction can start immediately after the construction drawings are complete.
+This way, we do not loose momentum, our clients enjoy the benefits of lower carrying cost, and construction can start immediately after the construction drawings are complete.

 - The Owner releases the Team with a conditional letter of intent.
 The conditions on a high level are the Owner will release a percentage of the construction budget at an agreed upon price for the Team to finalize the design and pre-construction work with the goal to be ready to start physical construction when permits are ready.